Infinity Parser: Layout Aware Reinforcement Learning for Scanned Document Parsing: Experiments

 \subsection{Main Results}

-In this section, we evaluate the model's performance in document parsing, table recognition, and Document-level OCR.
-In this work, we ensure that the test data for each benchmark undergoes rigorous text similarity filtering to prevent any overlap with the training data.
+We evaluate our method on several widely-used benchmarks for document understanding and OCR tasks.
+OmniDocBench~\citep{ouyang2024omnidocbench} provides comprehensive evaluation across diverse document types using NED and TEDS metrics.
+For table recognition, we use PubTabNet with scientific tables and FinTabNet~\citep{zheng2021global} with financial documents.
+Additionally, we employ olmOCR-Bench~\citep{poznanski2025olmocr} for fact-based OCR evaluation.
+We ensure that the test data for each benchmark undergoes rigorous text similarity filtering to prevent any overlap with the training data.
+Detailed descriptions of these benchmarks are provided in Appendix.

-\textbf{Overall Evaluation on OmniDocBench} As shown in Table \ref{result_label1}, pipeline-based methods such as MinerU~\citep{MinerU} and Mathpix achieve superior performance across individual sub-tasks including text recognition, formula recognition, and table recognition.
-Meanwhile, general-purpose vision-language models like Qwen2-VL and GPT-4o also demonstrate competitive results.
+\paragraph{Overall Evaluation on OmniDocBench} As shown in Table \ref{result_label1}, pipeline-based methods such as MinerU~\citep{MinerU} and Mathpix achieve superior performance across individual sub-tasks including text recognition and formula recognition.
+Meanwhile, general-purpose vision-language models like Qwen2.5-VL-7B and GPT-4o also demonstrate competitive results.
 Notably, most methods perform better on English pages compared to Chinese pages, reflecting language-dependent challenges.
-In contrast, our proposed Infinity-Parser-7B achieves a more balanced performance across all sub-tasks and languages, setting new SOTA results in table recognition and maintaining competitive accuracy in text, formula, and reading order extraction.
+In contrast, our proposed Infinity-Parser-7B achieves a more balanced performance across all sub-tasks and languages, setting new SOTA results with overall edit distances of 0.141 and 0.197.
 This highlights the advantage of reinforcement learning with multi-aspect rewards in enabling robust, end-to-end document parsing.

-Table~\ref{tab:table_single_attr} summarizes the performance of various models on the OmniDocBench table subset, evaluated along three dimensions: language diversity, table frame types, and special layout conditions.
-Notably, Infinity-Parser-7B achieves the best overall performance with an impressive score of 86.4, outperforming all other models across most individual metrics.
-It leads in nearly every category, including mixed-language settings (94.8), complex frame layouts (e.g., omission and three-line formats), and challenging special situations such as merged cells, formulas, and rotations.
-This demonstrates its strong generalization ability and robustness across diverse and noisy table formats.

-\textbf{Document-level OCR Evaluation} As shown in Table \ref{tab:en_page_ocr}, Infinity-Parser-7B achieves the best edit distance among all evaluated models, scoring 0.023 for English and 0.017 for Chinese, outperforming all baselines including large-scale models such as Qwen-VL-Max~\cite{Qwen-VL} and Fox~\cite{liu2024focus_fox}.
-This result suggests that Infinity-Parser-7B can reconstruct dense document text with exceptional precision and minimal character-level errors.